-Our Principal Counsellor, Sara is an Accredited Mental Health Social Worker which allows her to provide counselling sessions and group sessions for which you can claim a rebate under Medicare.
+Our Principal Counsellor, Sara is an Accredited Mental Health Social Worker.
+Accredited Mental Health Social Workers can provide counselling sessions and group sessions for which you can claim a rebate under Medicare.

 To qualify for a Medicare Rebates you will need to have a GP Mental Health Care Plan (under the Better Access to Mental Health Care initiative)

 Below are 5 key steps in order to be able to claim a rebate for sessions with Sara.

 1. You will need to obtain from your GP (or a psychiatrist) a referral letter and a Mental Health Care Plan prior to attending for counselling.
 The Care Plan is a simple document outlining some very basic background information about you and stating issues you are wanting help with (for example anxiety symptoms, depression, etc).

 This usually requires a longer than normal GP appointment, so when booking to see your GP, please ask for a longer appointment.

 Your GP may suggest you go to see a particular social worker or psychologist but you are free to choose who you wish to see for sessions.
 The referral letter does not need to specify the name of the person you will be going to see and if a name is specified you are still free to see a different person if you choose to using the same referral letter.